andrewyang96/SSSWebsite/README.md

 SSSWebsite
 ==========

 Website for Student Space Systems.
+Current website is [here](http://studentspacesystems.webs.com/).

+All data is stored in the "data" directory.